LBL-EESA/alquimia-dev/doc/api/APIv0_functions.rst

 NOTE: need to keep track of whether driver and engine are using row-major or column-major ordering....

-Return the function evaluation and jacobian information for a GI step
+Return the function evaluation and Jacobian information for a GI step

 .. code-block:: none